pavanmech/aws_3tier_architecture/README.md

 # Tier Architecture explanation

 - **Web Server**: This is the front part of a web application that displays the website to users.
-It handles how the site looks and interacts with users, like showing product pages or allowing people to sign up.
+It handles how the site looks and interacts with users, like showing product pages or allowing people to sign up, also called as a presentation layer.

 - **Application Server**: This middle part manages the business logic and processes user actions.
 For example, it checks the inventory to see if a product is in stock or updates a user's account details.